 At Kamet we can help you with choosing the correct components to ensure your process is ATEX compliant.
 The Kamet team is happy to answer any questions you might have in this regard.
 You can contact us here.

-More about selecting temperature sensors for potentially explosive (Ex) atmospheres, can be found here.
+More about selecting temperature sensors for potentially explosive (Ex) atmospheres.